-|Guidelines for Translation and Cultural Equivalency of Instruments||Core document for translators (revised May 11, 2013) and applicable to any instrument|
+|Guidelines for Translation and Cultural Equivalency of Instruments||Core document for translators (revised May 11, 2013) and applicable to any instrument.|

-|Translation Agreement for complete DC/TMD||This document describes the scope of translation and the required process for the translation teams who wish to translate the full DC/TMD, in order for the translation to meet scientific standards and thereby be posted on the Consortium web site.|
+|Translation Agreement: Translating the DC/TMD into a Second Language||This document describes the responsibilities for the translation teams who wish to translate the full DC/TMD and post on the INfORM web site.|

-|Translation and Adaptation of the DC/TMD||Provides translation and procedural guidance specific to the DC/TMD (revised March 20, 2014)|
+|Translation and Adaptation of the DC/TMD||Provides translation and procedural guidance specific to the DC/TMD (revised September 29, 2017).|

-|Summary Report Logs (zip file; general purpose)||Required for Consortium-approved translations; provide self-documentation of the translation process and for archival reference of a completed translation (revised May 11, 2013)|
+|Summary Report Logs (blank logs in a zip file)||Required document for INfORM-approved translations; provides self-documentation of the translation process and for archival reference (revised Oct 21, 2020).|

-|Tutorial for Using the Translation Logs||An annotated set of Translation Logs for a single instrument, illustrating how to use the Logs, common errors, and appropriate solutions to common problems.|
+|Tutorial for Using the Translation Logs||An annotated set of Translation Logs for a single instrument, illustrating how to use the Logs and avoid common errors; solutions to common problems are included.|

-|Translation and Adaptation of the RDC/TMD||Relevant only to the RDC/TMD; posted here for archival purposes (revised Aug 4, 2007)|
+|Translation and Adaptation of the RDC/TMD||Relevant only to the RDC/TMD; posted here for archival purposes (revised Aug 4, 2007).|